Apache Kafka hands-on: synchronized communications between platforms

 Using Kafka – bare minimum

-When it comes to actually using Kafka, the three most important terms are:
+When it comes to actually use Kafka, the three most important terms are:

 - Topic: a category used to organize messages; each topic will have its own queue of messages

-- Producer: a client application that produces messages to a certain topic
+- Producer: a client application that produces messages on a certain topic

 - Consumer: a client application that subscribes to messages coming from a certain topic